NFL suspends player for betting on league games

 "A league investigation uncovered no evidence indicating any inside information was used or that any game was compromised in any way," the statement said.
 "Nor was there evidence suggesting any awareness by teammates, coaches or other players of his betting activity."

 CNN reached out to the NFL Players Association, Shaw's agent and the Cardinals for comment.
-Shaw has three days to file an appeal.
+The players group said it had no comment.

 Shaw, 27, was drafted by Cincinnati in the 2015 draft and later signed with the Kansas City and Tampa Bay before joining Arizona this March as a free agent.
 He has not played in the regular season because of a shoulder injury.